gprouxx/digital-value-challenge-back/level3/README.md

 # Intro

 We want now to expose the tree relationships directly in the api so the client can display the tree structure.
-The second step consists in exposing the path of the ancestors.
+The second step consists in exposing the ancestors by listing all the ancestor categories of every category.
+For example, the path of the ancestors of `Jam` category is `Products,Spread`.

 # Level 3 - Expose the tree structure: the ancestors